Ursus String Camp

 Cellist Wesley Baldwin holds degrees from Yale College, the New England Conservatory, and the University of Maryland.
 He performs throughout the United States, Europe, and Asia as a soloist and chamber musician.
 As a soloist with orchestra he has recently appeared with the Laredo Philharmonic, the Oregon Mozart Players, the Symphony of the Mountains, and the Aberdeen, Bemidji, Bryan, Chattanooga, Florence, Germantown, Johnson City, Hot Springs, Knoxville, La Porte, Oak Ridge, Manchester, New River Valley, Salisbury, Wintergreen, and Bismarck-Mandan Symphony Orchestras, among others.
 His passionate and charismatic performances have been widely lauded.

 Violinist Matt Lammers earned his DMA at Rice University, where he was the Itzhak Perlman Fellow.
-He remains on the Preparatory Violin Faculty of the Shepherd School of Music and is a coach, founder, and director of the Opus 1 Chamber Music School.
+He is on the violin faculty for both the collegiate and preparatory programs at the Shepherd School of Music at Rice, and is a coach, founder, and director of the Opus 1 Chamber Music School.
 During summers, he teaches privately and coaches chamber music at the Stringwood Chamber Music Festival.
 His teachers include Paul Kantor, Carolyn Huebl, Christian Teal, and Ray Shows.

-Matt is the newly appointed First Violinist of the Axiom Quartet.
+Lammers is the newly appointed First Violinist of the Axiom Quartet.
 He also appears regularly with the Houston Trio, Kinetic Ensemble, Da Camera of Houston, Music in CONTEXT, Ventana Ballet, the Mercury Chamber Orchestra, Musiqa New Music Ensemble, and as a founding member of Austin Camerata.
 Active orchestrally, he is a substitute with the Minnesota Orchestra and was a Concertmaster of Rice University’s Symphony and Chamber Orchestras, where he led the Chamber Orchestra in its first unconducted symphonic performance.
-Read more about Lammars on his website.

 Kenn Wagner has been a first violinist with the Atlanta Symphony Orchestra since 1994, and has also served as acting assistant concertmaster of the ASO for one season.